 Result: Phase 1: A mean äL*=-13.05(±15.62) was observed for tooth dehydration with no perceivable changes in chroma äa* and äb*.
 Phase 2: In-office bleaching produced dehydration and chroma changes when measured immediately after bleaching with a mean of äL*=-12.45(±2.4), äa*=0.31(±0.53), and äb*= 3.67(±1.76).
 After rehydration of bleached teeth, luminosity values (äL*) returned to normal and only chromaticity changes (äb#8727;) were observed with a mean of 4.77(%B11.91).

 Conclusion: Within the limits of this study, in-office bleaching produced dehydration and chroma changes, represented by äL* and äb*.
 Upon rehydration, the color changes were not as discernible.
 Further study will be conducted to determine the validity of these findings.

 Bleaching, Color Changes, Dehydration, In-Office

 Copyright 2012 Natalia Restrepo-Kennedy

 Restrepo-Kennedy, Natalia.
-"Effect Of dehydration on in-office bleaching color changes." thesis, University of Iowa, 2012.
+"Effect Of dehydration on in-office bleaching color changes."
+MS (Master of Science) thesis, University of Iowa, 2012.